 ✖︎ Learning curve can be steep for new players due to its complex moveset |

 The Switchglaive offers a well balanced playstyle that combines reach, speed, and damage, making it effective in a wide range of combat situations.
-Its strong synergy with Onmyo Magic and elemental effects allows you to apply pressure while enhancing your overall damage output, while its versatile moveset through stance switching provides flexibility for both offense and defense.
+Its scaling synergizes with Onmyo Magic and status effects, allowing you to apply constant pressure while enhancing your overall damage output.
+Meanwhile, its versatile moveset through stance switching provides flexibility for both offense and defense.

-However, its effectiveness relies heavily on proper stance management, and its complex moveset can present a learning curve, making it more challenging for new players to use efficiently at first.
+However, its effectiveness relies heavily on proper stance and Ki management, and its complex moveset can present a learning curve, making it more challenging for new players to use efficiently at first.

 | Switchglaive Scaling |